 As an Asian spiritualist who has grown up in the diaspora, I see that our relevance in the world will only continue to grow as humanity heads deeper in to the transformational chaos of the Singularity.
 Reconnecting with our ancient ancestors inevitably unearths the secrets of the Silk Road, revealing many truths about humanity's destiny.
 We, as Asian people, carry invaluable knowledge in both our biological and cultural epigenetic, and are critical to the birth of a new world that brings harmony between humans, nature, and technology.

-In the future, I would like to write more articles on this subject, that dive deeper into the underground connections between the Eastern and Near Eastern mysteries, particularly focusing on bringing together the puzzle pieces of prophecies that have been left behind by our ancestors to help humanity navigate the initiatory epoch we are facing.
+In the future, I would like to dive deeper into the underground connections between the Eastern and Near Eastern mysteries, particularly focusing on bringing together the puzzle pieces of prophecies that have been left behind by our ancestors to help humanity navigate the initiatory epoch we are facing.

 Blessings and may your ancestors shine on you,

 If you would like to learn more about JJCAT, I have found this recently created video to be a great start for English speakers, especially as it includes many of the correlations brought up in this article.

 You are also welcome to check out my new esoteric art project, 龍夢・Lunmu (Dragon's Dream), that I am working on with my partner and collaborator Rein Lo.
 It weaves much of my research into what we consider an open-source user-friendly modern spiritual science.